 There is a Ranger-led Hike daily on the Watchman Trail.
 Meet the ranger at the Zion Canyon Visitor Center at 8 am.
 Be prepared to walk two miles on a moderate trail with a 368 foot elevation gain (112 km).
 Wear sturdy footwear and bring a hat, sunglasses, sunscreen, and water.

 20-30 minute talks at the Zion Human History Museum, a regular shuttle stop.

 Stop by anytime between the times listed.
 Stay for a minute or stay for an hour.
 Held at the Big Bend Shuttle Stop, the Temple of Sinawava, Weeping Rock Trailhead, and the Emerald Pools Trailhead.

 Discover what makes Zion such a special place.
 Forty-five minute programs addressing a myriad of topics are offered every evening May through September at Zion Lodge and Watchman Campground.
 Parking is available at Watchman Campground for non-campers.

 Ride with a Ranger Shuttle Tours

-Conducted daily, starting at the Zion Canyon Visitor Center.
+Conducted daily from Memorial Day to the end of September. starting at the Zion Canyon Visitor Center.
 These tours last approximately 90 minutes.
 Seats are limited - make free reservations, in person, up to three days in advance at the information desk at the Zion Canyon Visitor Center.
 No telephone reservations accepted.
 Note: Because large groups can impact the availability of seats for other visitors, group size is limited to 8.
 This includes people sharing the same affiliation (school, club, scout troop, family, friends) on any one tour.